knative/docs/docs/snippets/netadapter-kourier.md

     --namespace knative-serving \
     --type merge \
     --patch '{"data":{"ingress-class":"kourier.ingress.networking.knative.dev"}}'
     ```

+1. Verify the installation by having pods with the base name of `kourier-controller` and `kourier-gateway` in the results.

+    ```bash
+    kubectl get pods -n knative-serving
+    ```

 1. Get the external IP address (FQDN) to configure DNS records: